 If you are seeking treatment for a loved one, the best way to do it is to offer support.
 You can hold a brief intervention with them an addictions counsellor.

 Assure them that entering treatment is life saving and that you'll be there for them every step of the way.

 Before entering rehab, some people may feel unsure of themselves.
 Having a loved one reassure them that they're making the right decision makes them less anxious.

 There are public and private treatment services for those in need of emergency treatment.
 Generally, there is no free rehab.

 What happens in an emergency is that the patient will go for detoxification at a hospital.
 The NHS offers partial hospitalization for the detoxification process.

 After that, the person will be placed in community-based treatment before accessing NHS rehabilitation.

 As pointed out earlier, the issue with NHS rehabilitation is that there's a long waiting list.
 The person may have to wait for months before they can access treatment.

-There are private alcohol rehabilitation options.
+There are private alcohol rehabilitation options (see Abbeycare's guide to rehabilitation for alcohol abuse).
 These are beneficial as they offer immediate access to urgent treatment.
 Some of the best clinics for urgent rehab can be found at UK addiction treatment group .